-My name is Kara Pierce and I am the only Nationally Certificated Educational Advocate and Multi-Credentialed Teacher/Certificated Administrator serving the Central Valley.
-If you are looking for assistance and support regarding IEPs, Individualized 504 Plans, General Education, Bullying, Parent Education, Athletics, Suspensions/Expulsions, etc., R.E.A.C.H. can help.
+My name is Kara Pierce and I am the only Nationally Certificated Educational Advocate/Multi-Credentialed Teacher serving the Central Valley.
+If you are looking for support regarding IEPs, IEEs, IHPs, 504 Plans, Manifestation Determinations, Authoring Goals/Accommodations, Assisted/Supported Decision Making, General Education, Bullying, Parent Education, Referrals, etc., R.E.A.C.H. can help.

-The greatest public service education can provide is to connect the experiences of childhood with the opportunities of adulthood.
-Educational Advocates can reinforce this critical message by assessing and safeguarding the goals that assist students on their way to unlimited futures.
-It takes courage to ask for help; I would be honored to champion your student on his/her journey.
+The greatest public service education can provide is to bridge the experiences of childhood with the opportunities of adulthood.
+Educational Advocates can reinforce this critical message by safeguarding the learning cultures/environments that embolden and elevate young people towards unlimited futures.
+It takes courage to REACH for help, I would be honored to champion your student on his/her journey.

 "I've got the key to my castle in the air, but whether

 I can unlock the door remains to be seen."

 Phone: (559) 321-7530